My Green Double Bladed Ice Skates

 So, they lifted me up over the snow berm and I was standing on the ice with my brand new green double bladed ice skates and not my red fleece lined winter boots.
 Norman took one hand and Betty took the other hand, I was taking my first steps on the ice.
 Holding their hands I felt secure and I remembered I was walking, gliding, walking and gliding.
 Gee, was it fun being on the ice with the other skaters.
 Around and around we skated.

-Sitting in the breakfast nook looking over at my brand new green double bladed ice skates while they dried by the stove and feeling so happy.
+There I was, sitting in the breakfast nook looking over at my brand new green double bladed ice skates while they dried by the stove and feeling so happy.
 Having a cup of warm cocoa and delicious home made oatmeal cookies with my mother and family was a perfect way to end such an exciting day.
 My mother was very proud of me and was so glad I was outside having fun with my brothers and sisters and all the neighborhood friends.

 Even at the age of four skating was easy for me.
 This was something that I could do.
 I could go as slow as I wanted.
 I could go as fast as I wanted.
 Practicing ice skating was so much fun.
 Then, when I got older skating on the 9th Ave skating rink was the best.

 Luckily, memories of my green double bladed ice skates can be relived at any time.
 Because tucked away in my travelers over nite case that my mother gave to me in the second grade for a Christmas present is where they lay.
 My green double bladed ice skates are a little worn, a little stained with broken shoe laces.
 However, all I have to do is close my eyes and remember back on that day when I first put them on and skated with my family and neighborhood friends.
-It's fun remembering the good ol' skating days.
+It's fun remembering the good ol' skating days in Anchorage Alaska.